usaid-cs/yesterday-i-learned/random.md

 - ["Code rot resistance"](https://blog.heroku.com/the_new_heroku_4_erosion_resistance_explicit_contracts) is having your code specify the environment in which it wants to run, where the environment is what rots your code, *and* having the code specify what it does.
 Examples include: dependency locks like `package-lock.json` and `Gemfile`, and binding only to the ports that it declares to need.
 - No matter how convoluted it is, any UI that requires a button with a mandatory user action ought to have the [button text start with an imperative verb](https://uxmovement.com/buttons/5-rules-for-choosing-the-right-words-on-button-labels/).
 - To handle (Gmail) emails you never plan to read, search for `older_than:3m in:unread` and mark them all as read / archive them.
-- Nazis don't call themselves Nazis.
-Even Hitler didn't call himself a Nazi, because "Nazi" was a hypocorism of *Ignatz*, which can also mean a farmer, peasant, awkward and clumsy person, but Joseph Goebbel *did* call themselves "Der Nazi-Sozi".
 - A martinet (sounds like *martinette*) is a person who follows rules strictly, even if the rules are stupid.
 - Each piece of McNugget contains 40~45 calories.
 - [Arnold doesn't lift for himself.
 He lifts for the sport.
 He needed to promote the sport.](https://m.youtube.com/watch?v=niQbE1XrhAg)